 We have an Employee Stock Purchase Plan ("ESPP") in which all of our employees who have been employed for at least 60 days are eligible to participate.
 The ESPP permits employees to acquire shares of our common stock through periodic payroll deductions of up to 15% of their eligible compensation, subject to certain limitations.
-The purchase price of our common stock acquired on each purchase date under the ESPP will be no less than 85% of the lower of the closing market price per share of our common stock on (i) the first trading day of the applicable purchase period or (ii) the last trading day of the applicable purchase period.
+The purchase price of our common stock acquired on each purchase date under the ESPP will be no less than 85% of the lower of the closing market price per share of our common stock on (i) the first trading day of the applicable purchase period.